Mikulus6/Cultures-map-editor/documentation/formats/cultures_initialization.md

 ### File format

-For the algorithm used by the provided tools, one can look into python file [*supplements/initialization.py*](../../supplements/initialization.py) present in this repository.
+For the algorithm used by the provided tools, one can look into Python file [*supplements/initialization.py*](../../supplements/initialization.py) present in this repository.
 Cipher present in `*.cif` files uses an [ASCII](https://en.wikipedia.org/wiki/ASCII)-based